 Eventually, assisted suicide and euthanasia begins to be encouraged and forced on people who are seen as being unfit to live and a drain on medical resources.

 In fact, a seventy-four year old woman in the Netherlands was held down by her family while a doctor injected her with a lethal substance.
 A disabled man in Canada was denied the care he needed and was instead offered euthanasia.
 A nurse from Finland was convicted of murdering seven patients after she euthanized them without their consent.

 The Washington Times reports that with the passage of assisted suicide laws, the door is opened for the “brutal abuse of those laws by bureaucrats in insurance companies against patients whom they determine are too expensive to keep alive.”

 The right to die is absolutely incompatible with the pro-life position.
 We hold firm that life is worth protecting throughout all of its stages — even the hard ones.
 Human beings do not become dispensable when circumstances become seemingly unbearable.
-One cannot claim to value life while condoning and enabling someone to end theirs.
 Difficult end of life issues do not justify suicide.

 As human beings created in the image of God, we have been made with purpose and value.
 It does not matter if you are strong, weak, healthy, or sick.
 You have a purpose regardless which stage of life you are in and your value as a human being does not diminish due to your circumstances.

 Life and death rest in the hand of God, and He is the one who gives it and takes it away.

 As long as abortion, euthanasia, and physician assisted suicide hold an honorable position in the culture, pro-life individuals must be vigilant and active in the community standing up for those who are incapable of standing up for themselves.